moskvo/dicho-method-solver/README.md

 # dicho-method-solver
-dicho-method that only solve the knapsak problem
+dicho-method that only solve the knapsack problem